letuanhai/filebrowser.koplugin/README.md

 *Run Filebrowser server from within KOReader.*

+**Warning: only tested on one device, not frequently maintained.** I only have one KOreader device -- a Kindle Pw4, running a relatively recent firmware.
+(If anyone wants to donate other devices to me, feel free to reach out or file an issue).

 This plugin adds a menu item to start and stop the Filebrowser server in the *Network* section of the KOReader menu.

 Tested on jailbroken Kindle Paperwhite 4 (2018).
 It probably works on other devices (including Kobos and other jailbroken Kindles).
 Please report back (in the Issues tracker!) if it does or doesn't.